SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-26-jnj-vaccine-vrbpac-review.md

 > this pressure up and keep ramping up vaccine supplies and their rollout around the
 > world, we are going to beat this virus.
 Good riddance to it.

-That's important to understand, in the midst of our fear, anxiety, and depression.
+That's important to understand in the midst of our fear, anxiety, and depression.

 ## The JnJ FDA EUA application briefing documents